 Is this a Good Charity to Spend Time On?

 At this point, many of us have seen various articles, reports, and social media posts detailing the salaries of CEOs and other expenses for nonprofits, as compared to their actual contributions to charity.
 We know from these that donating to charity is not enough; we want to help people in need, not pad a nonprofit CEO’s salary.
 Below is a breakdown of the World Food Programme USA based on several criteria.

 Consumer Reports suggests checking out any charity to see if it meets BBB Wise Giving Alliance standards for accreditation, including a requirement that at least 65% of the money raised goes to program activities.
 The World Food Programme is accredited by the BBB Wise Giving Alliance, indicating that it has met all of their 20 standards for charities.
 Click here to see the breakdown.

-According to Charity Navigator, the CEO of the World Food Programme gets paid over $350,000, which is a rather high salary; however, it is much lower than many CEO salaries, particularly nonprofit CEO salaries.
+According to Charity Navigator, the World Food Programme’s CEO gets paid over $350,000, which is a relatively high salary; however, it is much lower than many CEO salaries, particularly nonprofit CEO salaries.

 Board Leadership Practices

-Now we have some idea of how the World Food Programme spends their finances, let us look at how they run the organization.
-According to guidestar.org, the WFP is run by a diverse board that regularly self-assesses, and also assesses CEO performance regularly.
-They have policy in place to ensure transparency, as well, and have ranked high in transparency on Charity Navigator.
+Now we have some idea of how the World Food Programme spends its finances, let us look at how they run the organization.
+According to guidestar.org, the WFP is run by a diverse board that regularly self-assesses.
+They also assess CEO performance regularly.
+The program has a policy to ensure transparency and has ranked high in transparency on Charity Navigator.

 Overall, WFP has a good mission with transparent practices.
 They bring food to many countries throughout the world, undertaking a dangerous mission to help those in need.
 Their finances ranked about 80/100 on Charity Navigator, and they spend at least 65% of their money on programs to help fulfill their mission.
 While this number could be better, as could the CEO’s salary, the charity is worthwhile overall.